twilio/twilio-video-app-react/README.md

 Note: Be sure to complete the 'Getting Started' section before running these tests.
 These Cypress tests will connect to real Twilio rooms, so you may be billed for any time that is used.

-## Configuration

-The `connect` function from the SDK accepts a [configuration object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0/docs/global.html#ConnectOptions).
-The configuration object for this application can be found in [src/index.ts](https://github.com/twilio/twilio-video-app-react/blob/AHOYAPPS-30-readme/src/index.tsx#L19).
-In this object, we 1) enable dominant speaker detection, 2) enable the network quality API, and 3) supply various options to configure the [bandwidth profile](https://www.twilio.com/docs/video/tutorials/using-bandwidth-profile-api).

-### Track Priority Settings

-This application dynamically changes the priority of remote video tracks to provide an optimal collaboration experience.
-Any video track that will be displayed in the main video area will have `track.setPriority('high')` called on it (see the [VideoTrack](https://github.com/twilio/twilio-video-app-react/blob/AHOYAPPS-30-readme/src/components/VideoTrack/VideoTrack.tsx#L24) component) when the component is mounted.
-This higher priority enables the track to be rendered at a high resolution. `track.setPriority(null)` is called when the component is unmounted so that the track's priority is set to its publish priority (low).

 ## Application Architecture

-This state of this application (with a few exceptions) is managed by the [room object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0/docs/Room.html) that is supplied by the SDK.
+The state of this application (with a few exceptions) is managed by the [room object](https://media.twiliocdn.com/sdk/js/video/releases/2.0.0/docs/Room.html) that is supplied by the SDK.
 The `room` object contains all information about the room that the user is connected to.
 The class hierarchy of the `room` object can be viewed [here](https://www.twilio.com/docs/video/migrating-1x-2x#object-model).

 One great way to learn about the room object is to explore it in the browser console.
 When you are connected to a room, the application will expose the room object as a window variable: `window.twilioRoom`.